NoBaseCase/Website/README.md

 # This is my personal website.
-Its basically my playground for webdev!
+Its basically my playground for webdev.